Low-cost Quadrature Optical Interferometer: Theoretical background

 \section{Theoretical background}

-Like interferometers more generally, quadrature-detected interferometers have long been employed as scientific measurement devices, and can take on a variety of different geometrical configurations.\cite{Peck1953,Bouricius1970,Barker1972,Elsworth1973,Downs1979,Bobroff1993,Hogenboom1998,Eom2001} Devices of this sort are collectively defined by their ability to generate a pair of output port signals that have been engineered to be ``in quadrature" with each other, which is to say that there is a $\pi/2$-radian (or quarter wavelength) phase shift between the way that the two different signals monitor the interference effects of the overlapping beams.
+Like interferometers more generally, quadrature-detected interferometers have long been employed as scientific measurement devices, and they can take on a variety of different geometrical configurations.\cite{Peck1953,Bouricius1970,Barker1972,Elsworth1973,Downs1979,Bobroff1993,Hogenboom1998,Eom2001} Devices of this sort are collectively defined by their ability to generate a pair of output signals that have been engineered to be ``in quadrature" with each other, which is to say that there is a $\pi/2$-radian (or quarter wavelength) phase shift between the way that the two different signals monitor the interference effects of the overlapping beams.

-Among the more common means of obtaining quadratures is through polarization control, in which case the optical path length difference between the interferometer's arms for vertically polarized light (for example) is phase-shifted by a quarter of a wavelength relative to the optical path length difference for horizontally polarized light.
+Among the more common means of obtaining quadratures is through polarization control, in which case the optical path difference between the interferometer's arms for vertically polarized light (for example) is phase-shifted by a quarter of a wavelength relative to the optical path difference for horizontally polarized light.
+Because of the vector nature of electromagnetism, the interference effects associated with these two different polarization states can be independently examined (note that horizontal and vertical polarization states do not interfere with each other, a fact codified in the Fresnel-Arago laws), and the signals can be filtered and mapped onto distinct quadrature-shifted irradiance measurements at the point of a pair of detectors.
 In turn, polarization control is often achieved by means of optical retarders, and in the implementation described in this work, we have followed this approach by inserting a quarter-wave plate retarder and a few judiciously placed linear polarizers into an otherwise standard Mach-Zehnder configuration.

 Figure \ref{schematic} shows an example polarization-based quadrature optical interferometer setup.
 Beamsplitters 1 and 2 are nonpolarizing beamsplitters.
-Linear polarizers are labeled with vertical (V), horizontal (H), or +45$^\circ$ rotated (45) transmissive axes, with coordinates specified in a lab frame while looking into the beam (i.e., $x$ is horizontal, $y$ is vertical, and $z$ or $s$ runs parallel to the direction of beam propagation).
-The quarter wave plate (labeled $\lambda/4$) is oriented such that its fast axis is rotated -45$^\circ$ downward from the horizontal lab frame axis while looking into the beam.
+Linear polarizers are labeled with vertical (V), horizontal (H), or +45$^\circ$ rotated (45) transmissive axes, with coordinates specified in a lab frame while looking into the beam (i.e., the $x$-axis is horizontal, the $y$-axis is vertical, and the $z$-axis runs parallel to the direction of beam propagation).
+The quarter wave plate (labeled $\lambda/4$) is oriented such that its fast axis is rotated $-45^\circ$ downward from the horizontal lab frame axis while looking into the beam.
 Incoming light is vertically polarized.